O'Hare Noise Information

 (Source: Illinois State Climatologist Dr. Jim Angel)

-I don’t completely accept their explanation because there are certainly times when there seems to be no wind at all and our homes still get hammered with take-offs.
-Therefore I continue to encourage our residents to call the O’Hare Noise Complaint Line at 800-435-9569 or visit www.oharenoise.org and log your complaints on line.
+We don’t completely accept their explanation because there are certainly times when there seems to be no wind at all and our homes still get hammered with take-offs.
+Therefore we continue to encourage our residents to call the O’Hare Noise Complaint Line at 800-435-9569 or visit www.oharenoise.org and log your complaints on line.